 Inclusive Education and the Dialogue of Learning

-I have been thinking about the nature of education and having been familiar with the noble aspects of this tenet of human society, I have not thought much about the negatives which it can manifest as.
+I have been thinking about the nature of education and how necessary inclusive education is to a healthy society.
+Education involves a social behaviour which is built significantly from the dialogue of learning.
 Francis Bacon is often attributed with having said ‘Knowledge is Power’.
 Regardless of who first said this, what is obvious is that it has become common currency as a phrase.

 There are various ways in which this can be interpreted but one I like, which is not so commonly encountered is ‘Knowledge is only power when it is shared’.
 It was Francis Benton who told me this when she kindly consulted on the Ragged project at its inception.